Kestrel of Bahji is the first half of this site. It is a gallery of some of my photographs. I will add new ones regularly.

 This is part of the East Tower.
 In English it reads: Cross this bridge for it is built to carry your soul to its home.
 That’s the spirit and purpose of this sculpture.
 The figure at the centre is Jesus Christ, as depicted in the Book of Kells.

-This sculptural bridge has anchorages at both ends.
+This sculptural bridge has an anchorage at either end.
 The anchorages serve two functions.
 First, they pull the four cables down to the ground, reducing lateral sway caused by the weight of the span.
 In addition, the anchorages themselves directly support the span.
 Each anchorage features an archway beneath the ground, revealing the loosened ends of the cables, safely secured to the steel rods.

 The two star-shaped and two circular structures above the anchorages serve to lower the cables down and into the brickwork.
 By seeing the cables being pulled directly, visitors can visually see how the anchorages function.